florencex5/Hard_Commodities/analysis_and_methodology/The_interconnectedness_new.md

    * Correlation Analysis

 * **Limitation**
-    * A key limitation arises from aligning monthly macroeconomic indicators with daily commodity trading prices.
-To ensure consistency and comparability, global copper and aluminum prices are used in place of daily futures trading prices for certain segments of the analysis.
+    * Monthly macroeconomic indicators were aligned with daily commodity prices using global copper and aluminum prices instead of daily futures trading data for consistency.
-    * The post-COVID period is limited to a smaller sample size (less than 30), which may affect the statistical significance of the findings.
+    * The post-COVID analysis is based on a limited sample size (<30), potentially impacting statistical significance.
-    * The differing operating hours between hard commodities and cryptocurrencies complicate data alignment, leading to exclusion of some cryptocurrency data.
-The merged data will primarily be aligned with the trading calendars of hard commodities.
+    * Discrepancies in operating hours between cryptocurrency spot and futures markets led to the exclusion of some spot data.
+    * Merging hard commodity and cryptocurrency data required alignment with hard commodity trading calendars, resulting in partial cryptocurrency data exclusion.

 ## KEY FINDINGS